starkinfra/sdk-python/README.md

 ```

 ## Credit Preview

 You can preview different types of credits before creating them (Currently we only have CreditNote previews):

 ### Create CreditNotePreviews

-You can preview Credit Notes before the creation CCB contracts:
+You can preview CreditNotes before the creation CCB contracts:

 ```python
 import starkinfra